neam/webapp-xul-wrapper/README.md

 3. Change the WEBAPPMODULE variable in config.sh to point to your webapp directory
 4. If necessary, update the url for the browser tag in modules/app/chrome/content/app/ui/main.xul
 5. Customize branding and metadata to your liking

+The Kitchen Sink acts as a reference implementation for how to send messages between the webapp and the wrapper XUL application.

 Tips
 -----------------------------